magento/devdocs/guides/v2.2/release-notes/alpha/quick-start-alpha2.2.0.md

 ## More information?

-An Alpha verion of the Developer documentation is ready for you!
-Visit the 2.2.0  Release Candidate Alpha DevDocs repository for a peek at our 2.2.0 developer documentation.
+The Magento Developer documentation has been updated with the latest 2.2 information.
+Visit the 2.2.0  Developer Documentation site  a peek at our updated 2.2.0 developer documentation.

 Ready to install Magento 2.2.0  Release Candidate Alpha?